-Such a motion, to be receivable, must be signed by one-third at least of the Deputies composing the National Assembly and indicate the name of the eventual successor of the Prime Minister.
-The vote may only intervene five days after the deposit of the motion.
+Such a motion, to be receivable, must be signed by one-third (1/3) at least of the Deputies composing the National Assembly.
+The vote may only intervene five (05) days after the deposit of the motion.

 The National Assembly may only pronounce the censure of the Government with the majority of two-thirds (2/3) of its members.